 - In accordance with the directions provided by the Board of Governors, the General Director is responsible for the overall management and organisation of University services, material resources and technical administrative staff, and for the tasks provided for by the legislation in force concerning management in public administration.
 The General Director also:

-- oversees the implementation of programs and objectives, entrusting their Administrative Managers;
+- oversees the implementation of programs and objectives, entrusting the relevant Administrative Managers;

-- participates in the governing bodies of the University in accordance with this Charter;
+- participates in the governing bodies of the University in accordance with this Statute;

-- verifies and oversees the activities of the Administrative Managers and exercises reserve power in case of inaction;
+- verifies and oversees the activities of the Administrative Managers and the power to substitute them in their position in case of inaction;

 - in the context of directives expressed by the Board of Governors, signs University agreements that are not reserved to the Rector and endorses the contracts necessary for management;